Start With the Feeling (The “Heartfelt” in H.A.R.D.)

 Good planning for ADHD requires:

 You’re not a machine—you’re a human with a brain that works differently.
-Your system should honor that.
+Your system should honour that.

 Combine H.A.R.D.
 Goals and ADHD Planning for Maximum Impact